xuanhao44/Self-Stabilization/book_2_9.md

 The technique can be applied to a set of self-stabilizing algorithms called *silent self-stabilizing* algorithms.
 Roughly speaking, a self-stabilizing algorithm is silent if the communication between the processors is fixed from some point of the execution.

 We start by defining silent self-stabilizing algorithms for the shared memory model.
 A self-stabilizing algorithm is silent if the value stored in every communication register $r_i$ is fixed in every execution that starts in a safe configuration.
 Note that this definition allows the processors to change state repeatedly.
 In particular, a processor may repeatedly read and verify that the contents of the registers are not changed due to transient faults.
 One example of an algorithm in this class is the spanning-tree construction presented in section 2.5.
-In the message passing case, a self-stabilizing algorithm is silent if, in every execution, each processor $P_i$ repeatedly sends the same message $m_{ij}$ to each neighbor $P_j$ .
+In the message passing case, a self-stabilizing algorithm is silent if, in every execution, each processor $P_i$ repeatedly sends the same message $m_{ij}$ to each neighbor $P_j$.

 The neighborhood-resemblance technique uses a configuration $c_0$ that is claimed to be a safe configuration and constructs a non-safe configuration $c_1$ in which every processor has the same neighborhood and therefore cannot distinguish $c_0$ from $c_1$.